ambrstudios/youtube-to-mp3-mp4-converter/README.md

 A php script is developed to simply convert Youtube videos to mp3 and mp4 formats using API service which will allow your users to download YouTube videos to MP3 & MP4 formats.
 API is free of cost with 100% uptime and API supports multiple high quality MP3 formats like 64, 128, 192, 256, 320 kbps & MP4, WebM, 3Gp for videos format for all devices.

-Conversion is instant even in seconds for hours lenght videos with no wait
+Conversion is instant even in seconds for hours length videos with no wait

 Here is a simple iframe code to easily embed to your websites and enjoy best ever converter for free.